Rookout/deployment-examples/node-electron-vue/README.md

-# Quickstart for debugging an Electron + Lambda app using Rookout
+# Quickstart for debugging an Electron vue app using Rookout

-A sample application for debugging an Electron app using Rookout
+A sample application for debugging an Electron Vue app using Rookout

 Before following this guide we recommend reading the basic [Node + Rookout] guide

 ## Rookout Integration Explained

-There are 4 simple steps to integrate Rookout into your existing Node-Electron application:
+There are XXXXXXXXXXXXX simple steps to integrate Rookout into your existing Node-Electron application:

 1. Adding the Rookout SDK to `package.json` available on [npm]:
     ```bash
     $ npm install --save rookout
     ```
-	IMPORTANT:: replace ELECTRON_VERSION_HERE with your electron version

 2. Export Organization Token:
     ```bash
 	$ export ROOKOUT_TOKEN=<Your-Token>
     ```

-3. Adding a require statement to the project entry file:
+3. Adding a require statement to the project entry file (src/main/index.js):
     ```js
     const rookout = require("rookout/auto_start");
     ```

-4. Update the command line for electron to contain --inspect, In the `package.json`:
+4. Modify all webpack .config.js files (.electron-vur/webpack.[main, renderer, web].config.js) by chaging the way webpack is packed:
 	```
-	"scripts": {
-    "start": "electron . --inspect"
-	},
+	devtool: 'inline-source-map',
 	```

 5. Build your electron application